kent-map/kent/19c/19c-atkins-biography.md

 Anna began working with her father in her early 20s, illustrating her father’s translation of _Genera of Shells_, by Jean Baptiste de Lamarck.
 With her father's link to the Royal Society, she was well acquainted with William Henry Fox Talbot and Sir John Herschel, the inventor of the calotype processes, used famously by Anna Atkins in botany studies, and the photographic process.

+Anna married John Pelly Atkins in Middlesex on 22 August 1825.
+He was later to become sheriff of Kent.

 Anna was gifted a camera in 1841, although none of the photos taken with the camera has survived.
 Though calotype was of greater interest to Anna, as she implemented calotype into her work in botany, making calotype prints of plants.
 Anna later self-published these works in 1843 in her book _Photographs of British Algae: Cyanotype Impressions_.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/f0/Anna_Atkins_-_New_Zealand_-_Google_Art_Project.jpg" label="Anna Atkins" attribution="Anna Atkins, Public domain, via Wikimedia Commons">
 <param ve-map center="Q6373" zoom="10">